 - 1. Call-up by the BOCC.
-The BOCC may, at its discretion, call up the Director's determination that a change is a 1041 Permit Amendment, rather than a technical revision at the next regularly-scheduled meeting for which proper notice can be accomplished, following the date of written notice of the determination.
+The BOCC may, at its discretion, call up the Director's determination that a change is a 1041 Permit Amendment, rather than a technical revision at the next regularly-scheduled meeting for which proper notice by inclusion on the BOCC agenda can be accomplished, following the date of written notice of the determination.
 The BOCC may approve or reject the Director's determination based on the criteria in section 14-304.C and 14-304.D. - 2.
 Request for Call-Up.
 Within 10 days of the date of written notice of the Director's determination, the Applicant may request that the BOCC call-up the Director's determination at its next regularly-scheduled meeting for which proper notice can be accomplished by inclusion on the BOCC agenda.
-The BOCC may approve or modify the Director's determination based on the criteria in sections 14-304.C and 14-304.D.

-3. Request by Director.
+The BOCC may approve or reject the Director's determination based on the criteria in sections 14-304.C and 14-304.D. - 3.
+Request by Director.
 Within ten (10) days of the Director's determination, the Director may request that the BOCC review the Director's decision at its next regularly-scheduled meeting for which proper notice can be accomplished.
-The BOCC may approve or modify the Director's determination based on the criteria in section 14-304.C. and 14-304.D.